NatsuDrag9/natours/README.md

 ## Tours and Travels

-Mobile responsive webpage using HTML and CSS (Sass).
+Mobile responsive webpage using HTML and CSS (Sass) -- replicated from Udemy Course by Jonas Schmedtmann.